WilDoane/TDD-JavaScript-Demo/README.txt

 THIS REPOSITORY
 ===============

-The tests in this repository are intended to be run from within a typical web browser.
-Files are organized into three main directories:
+This repository is organized into distinct tasks.
+At the highest level, you'll find a list of project directories with various names, this README.txt file, and the yui folder.

+  README.txt An overview of the organization and purpose of the repository yui        The Yahoo! framework that provides the unit testing
+              tools we need.

+Each task directory is organized into two main directories:

-  src    The source code that you'll write to satisfy the tests. tests  The collection of tests for code stored in src. yui    The Yahoo! framework that provides the unit testing tools we need.
+  src    The source code that you'll write to satisfy the tests. tests  The collection of tests for code stored in src.

 In the tests directory, you'll find a typical test harness (just enough structure to bootstrap the running of the tests)

   runTests.html

+The test harness is intended to be run from within a typical web browser.
 Launch your preferred web browser and, optionally, activate the debugging tools provided therein (see "Web Browser Debugging Tools", below).
 Then, select

   File > Open...